Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/README.md

-# A New Analytical Solution to the Neutron Point Kinetics Equations for Linear Ramp Reactivity: $\rho(t)=a t+b$.
-A Theoretical and Computational Framework
+# Analytical Solution to the Neutron Point Kinetics Equations for Linear Ramp Reactivity

 The present repository contains the Python 3 codes associated with the development of a new analytical solution for the Neutron Point Kinetics Equations (NPKE), considering a single group of delayed neutron precursors and a linear ramp reactivity of the form  ρ(t) = a t + b.